Seteco/Somorrostro/Updating-Netdata.md

-# Your netdata is outdated!
+# So, your netdata is outdated?

 The update procedure depends on how you installed it.